mdkamran04/Repozy/README.md

 ## 🤝 Contribution

 We welcome contributions from the community!
-If you're interested in contributing to Repozy, please check out our [Contributing Guidelines](CONTRIBUTING.md) (if you plan to add one).
+If you're interested in contributing to Repozy, please email me to [mohamedkamran04@gmail.com].

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.
-(Or specify your chosen license)

 ---